0xk0stas/abi-markdowner/README.md

-# AbiMarkdowner
+# abi-markdowner

-**`AbiMarkdowner`** is a Python tool that converts MultiversX Smart Contract ABI (Application Binary Interface) files into structured and detailed Markdown documentation.
+**`abi-markdowner`** is a Python tool that converts MultiversX Smart Contract ABI (Application Binary Interface) files into structured and detailed Markdown documentation.
 This makes it easy to document, share, and understand smart contracts.

 ## Features